-After being available for nearly 6 months we’re starting to see more complaints about Galaxy S8 problems.
+The Samsung Galaxy S8 is a great phone with plenty to like, but it’s not perfect.
+After being available for nearly 7 months we’re starting to see a lot of complaints about Galaxy S8 problems.
 And sadly more surface almost daily as users wait for the upgrade to Android 8.0 Oreo.
 With those problems in mind, below is a list of common issues you may experience and how to quickly fix them.
 These also fix Galaxy S8+ problems as well.

 The Galaxy S8 has seen several updates since the release date in April.
-From security patches in August to improvements for wireless charging, bug fixes, and preparations for Oreo.
+From security patches in August and October to improvements for wireless charging, bug fixes, and preparations for Oreo.

 They’re still worthy replacements for the Galaxy S7 and Galaxy S7 Edge, but just know some issues will need attention.
 We’ll walk you through some of the biggest complaints, and offer fixes or resources to address them.